alissonperez/ai-inventory-bot/README.md

 # Inventory Bot

-A Telegram bot for managing a personal inventory, designed to integrate with Markdown-based note-taking apps like Obsidian.
+A smart Telegram bot that revolutionizes personal inventory management.
+With AI-powered image analysis, it automatically identifies items, fills in details, and enriches them with web-sourced information.
+Designed for seamless integration with Markdown-based note-taking apps like Obsidian, this bot makes keeping track of your belongings effortless and intelligent.

 ## Features